 Your 3 essential weapons

-This is where you save and track progress of your assignments
+Where you save and track progress of your assignments

-Alternatives: Any other digital todo list
+or any other digital todo list

-This is where you assign the time for action for your assignments
+Where you assign the time for action for your assignments

-Alternatives: Any other digital calendar
+or any other digital calendar

 You pretty much have two options: